-(i) The SCR report must include a statement that the individual and/or company preparing the SCR report will not materially benefit from the Development in any other way than receiving a fee for performing the SCR.
-Because of the Department’s heavy reliance on the independent cost information, the provider must not be a Related Party to or an Affiliate of any other Development Team member.
+(i) The SCR report must include a statement that the individual or company preparing the SCR report will not materially benefit from the Development in any other way than receiving a fee for performing the SCR.
+Because of the Department's heavy reliance on the independent cost information, the provider must not be a Related Party to or an Affiliate of any other Development Team member.
 The SCR report must contain a statement indicating the report preparer has read and understood the requirements of this section.

-Subchapter E – Fee Schedule, Appeals, and other Provisions
+(j) The SCR report must include the Department’s SCR Compliance checklist containing the signatures of both the Applicant and SCR author.

+SUBCHAPTER E FEE SCHEDULE, APPEALS, AND OTHER PROVISIONS

-§11.901.
-Fee Schedule.
+§11.901 Fee Schedule

 Any fees, as stated in this section, not paid will cause an Applicant to be ineligible to apply for Department funding, ineligible to receive additional Department funding associated with a Commitment, Determination Notice or Contract, and ineligible to submit extension requests, ownership transfers, and Application amendments until such time the Department receives payment.
 Payments of the fees shall be in the form of a check and to the extent there are insufficient funds available, it may cause the Application, Commitment, Determination Notice or Contract to be terminated or Allocation rescinded.
 Other forms of payment may be considered on a case-by-case basis.
 The Executive Director may extend the deadline for specific extenuating and extraordinary circumstances, provided the Applicant submits a written request for an extension to a fee deadline no later than five business days prior to the deadline associated with the particular fee.

 (1) Competitive Housing Tax Credit Pre-Application Fee.
 A pre-application fee, in the amount of $10 per Unit, based on the total number of Units reflected in the pre-application, must be submitted with the pre-application in order for the pre-application to be considered accepted by the Department.
 Pre- applications in which a Community Housing Development Corporation (CHDO) or a private Qualified Nonprofit Organization intends to serve as the Managing General Partner of the Development Owner, or Control the Managing General Partner of the Development Owner, may be eligible to receive a discount of 10% off the calculated pre-application fee provided such documentation is submitted with the fee. (§2306.6716(d))